 The arrival of Archimandrite Damaskinos Alazrai allowed for aggressive growth in the area of Orthodox education and spiritual formation of the faithful.
 Immediately, an annual Bioethics Conference was established for each spring, with an annual Spiritual Retreat every October.
 Youth education began in each mission and parish where the Archimandrite visited regularly, and even more potential missions were identified nation-wide from California to New York.

-Archimandrite Damaskinos’ work within the Vicariate also, as a natural outcome of his international cooperation with Orthodox educators, revealed the desperate need for Orthodox education and spiritual formation of the faithful particularly in some Arabic countries where Christians are overtly persecuted, and even martyred, for their faith.
-It seemed that everywhere the Vicar, the Archimandrite, and the Vicariate clergy traveled or made contact there were numerous Orthodox Christians desperate for spiritual nurturing.
+Archimandrite Damaskinos’ work also, as a natural outcome of his international cooperation with Orthodox educators, revealed the desperate need for Orthodox education and spiritual formation of the faithful particularly in some Arabic countries where Christians are overtly persecuted, and even martyred, for their faith.
+It seemed that everywhere the Archimandrite traveled or made contact there were numerous Orthodox Christians desperate for spiritual nurturing.
 Truly,

 “the harvest is great but the workers are few” (Luke 10:2).